andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

-So what does the event person need to do?
+So what do you (the Event Professional) need to do?

- - Sources the theme / topic
+ - Source the theme / topic
- - Finds and Books the space
+ - Find and book the space
- - Creates the empty agenda
+ - Create the empty agenda
- - Welcomes attendees and kicks things off
+ - Welcome attendees and kick things off

 (more on each of these later)